arpa2/libarpa2service/doc/design/a2idacl-intro.md

 [A2ID Selector].

 The combination of a remote ID and a local ID is called a communication pair.
-To answer the question about whether or not two A2IDs may communicate with each other the pair should be on one of the four following lists:
+To answer the question about whether or not two IDs may communicate, the pair should be on one of the following lists:

 * _Blacklist_: communication between the remote and local ID is not allowed